 Peaches and Cream Scones are tender, flaky, and loaded with fresh peaches!
-Perfect for a quick Summer breakfast or after-school snack!
+Delicious for breakfast or as an after-school snack!
+These are the perfect Summer scones!

 To me, fresh peaches are synonymous with Summer.
 And Summer, my friend, is right around the corner!
 27 days and counting.